stevegraham/slanger/README.md

 --id A unique identifier for this slanger daemon in a cluster.
 Optional.

+--metrics Metrics, on or off.
+Default: off.
+Metrics will be collected for each application.

 --mongo on or off.
 Uses mongodb to store the applications.

 --mongo-host Mongodb host.
 Default: localhost